-(11) We support the efforts of the IASB to develop a consistent model with a clear principle.
+(12) We support the efforts of the IASB to develop a consistent model with a clear principle.
 However, we need to bear in mind that the proposals need to be operational and the current proposals for open portfolios need to be reconciled with the full amortised cost impairment model.
-Therefore we agree with EFRAG that a 60-day comment period should be extended to give the preparers additional time to analyse the proposals and their practical consequences in detail.
+Therefore in our opinion a 60-day comment period should be extended to give the preparers additional time to analyse the proposals and their practical consequences in detail.
 Also, if the proposals coming from the Board deliberations of this consultation result in other important amendments, the Board should consider re-exposure of the complete amortised cost and impairment model.